Open-Cascade-SAS/OCCT/dox/user_guides/xde/xde.md

 Standard_Integer theSubshape = 1;
 Handle(XCAFDoc_AssemblyItemRef) myRefSubshape = myNotes->AddNoteToSubshape(myNote->Label(), theSubshape);
 ~~~~~
-This code adds three child labels to label 0.1.9.2 with *XCAFDoc_AssemblyItemRef* attribute with *XCAFDoc_GraphNode* attributes added to this and note labels.
+This code adds three child labels with *XCAFDoc_AssemblyItemRef* attribute to label 0.1.9.2. *XCAFDoc_GraphNode* attributes are added to the child labels and note labels.

-@subsubsection occt_xde_2_7_5 Finding Notes
+@subsubsection occt_xde_2_10_5 Finding Notes

 To find annotation labels under label 0.1.9.2 use the following *XCAFDoc_NotesTool* methods:
-- FindAnnotatedItem : returns an annotation label for a label
+- *FindAnnotatedItem* : returns an annotation label for a label;
-- FindAnnotatedItemAttr : returns an annotation label for a label's attribute
+- *FindAnnotatedItemAttr* : returns an annotation label for a label's attribute;
-- FindAnnotatedItemSubshape : returns an annotation label for a sub-shape
+- *FindAnnotatedItemSubshape* : returns an annotation label for a sub-shape.

 ~~~~~
 Handle(XCAFDoc_NotesTool) myNotes = ...